gbeltrao/squidex-docs/04-guides/06-scripting.md

 Lets have a look to some use cases:

+> NOTE: Query scripts are not executed when your query content in the Management UI.

 ## Use Cases

 ### Use Case #1: Don’t return sensitive information when queried by client.